-The Oppenheim brothers ceased to pay the contractors when news of the Selati Goldfields non-viability became public because the Transvaal Government revoked their concession.
+The Oppenheim brothers ceased to pay the contractors when news of the Selati Goldfields non-viability became public knowledge, because the Transvaal Government revoked their concession.
 And at a time when the contractors were busy constructing the ‘Sabi Bridge’.
 At this stage, the bridge was at foundation level and its piers barely showed above the low waterline.

 “Pots de vin.”
 That’s All!
 Why the Fuss?

-I will not go into the list or give details, since this news is readily available from newspaper archives and law journals, but I will tell you that the general list involved cash, gold watches, horse buggies (spiders) and the like, amounting to a very large sum of money.
+I will not go into the list or give details, since this history is readily available from newspaper archives and law journals, but I will tell you that the general list involved cash, gold watches, horse buggies (spiders) and the like, amounting to a very large sum of money.

 Can you Make an Honest Buck and Stay Alive?